 This is island comfort food.
 Served with red beans and rice, Sweet sliced avocado and juicy rounds of tomato, this stew will feed crowds and satisfy all.
 Pollo en fricase was served to my older sister and me at least once a week during summers spent in Puerto Rico.
 We couldn’t get enough of it.
 Having a mother who didn’t know how to cook and didn’t care to learn pretty much guaranteed bland at best, off-putting and unpalatable at worst, dinners at home in Fort Lauderdale.
-For Cynthia and me, Puerto Rico was a richness of flavors, a panoply of scents rolling out of the kitchen of our grandparents’ home, heady and overwhelming in their mystery and perfume.
+For my older sister, Cynthia, and me, Puerto Rico was a richness of flavors, a panoply of scents rolling out of the kitchen of our grandparents’ home, heady and overwhelming in their mystery and perfume.
 All sorts of rules were broken.
 As little girls we were served strong Puerto Rican coffee with steamed milk sweetened with all the sugar a child could want every morning with breakfast.
 I knew of no child in Fort Lauderdale given coffee with breakfast.
-In Puerto Rico it was unheard of to have a sandwich for lunch, something almost expected at home.
-Our midday meal was invariably the largest meal of the day with dinner being a much smaller serving of what had been prepared for lunch or we could choose to have soda crackers with butter and Quick, chocolate milk.
+In Puerto Rico it was unheard of to have a sandwich for lunch, something almost expected at in the States.
+Our midday meal was invariably the largest meal of the day with dinner being a much smaller serving of what had been prepared for lunch or we could choose to have soda crackers with butter and Quick, a chocolate milk drink.
 Chocolate milk for dinner?
 Another rule broken.
 At our home in Fort Lauderdale chocolate milk was not allowed…ever.
 It was understood between my parents and Cynthia and me that our summer indulgences were allowed unrestricted.
 We weren’t aware at the time but it turns out whatever happened in Puerto Rico stayed in Puerto Rico.
 Buen provecho!

 Puerto Rican Chicken Stew or Pollo en Fricase